alexandreborges/malwoverview/README.md

 ## HISTORY

+Version 6.0.2:
+      This version:

+            * Introduces -vx and -VX flags to allow interaction with VirusExchange's APIs for hash chack, sample download and sample submission.
+            * Adds a new -O flag to set up the output directory for any sample downloads

 Version 6.0.1:

       This version:

-            * Issue in Malshare's download option has been fixed..
+            * Issue in Malshare's download option has been fixed.

 Version 6.0.0: